Optimal Opus

 Preview Image

-Essay: A multi-dimensional ADT from first principles
+A multi-dimensional ADT from first principles

 Multi-dimensional arrays are an abstract data type used in every single numerical program out there.
 They can be used to track tracers in 2D or 3D physics simulations, as matrices in linear algebra, as portfolios in financial modelling and in countless other scenarios.
 Let's dive into the foundations of a possible implementation in C.